in28minutes/cloud.in28minutes.com/_posts/2020-06-06-aws-ec2-for-architects.md

 - Choose right **instance family** (Optimized combination of compute, memory, disk (storage) and networking)
 - Use appropriate placement groups
 - Prefer creating an **custom AMI** to installing software using userdata

-## Architecture Considerations for EC2 & ELB - 2

 ##### Cost Efficiency
 - Have optimal **number and type** of EC2 instances running